Last updated: November 23, 2025

 What is the Price Rate of Change?

 The sole purpose of this tool is to measure the percentage change in price over a specific time period.
-Put simply, it helps you answer the question, “Is the price moving faster or slower now than before?”
+Put simply, it helps traders answer the question, “Is the price moving faster or slower now than before?”

 Imagine a sprinter running a race.
 The ROC doesn’t just tell you if the sprinter is moving forward; it tells you if they are speeding up or getting tired and slowing down.

 This is crucial for traders.
 An upward-sloping line suggests that the rate of price increase is accelerating, indicating strengthening momentum.
-A falling line is a warning sign that the trend is losing momentum and may be vulnerable to a reversal, impacting your ability to trade trends.
+A falling line is a warning sign that the trend is losing momentum and may be vulnerable to a reversal, impacting the ability to trade trends.

 2. The ROC formula and calculation